Convex Triamond Regular Polyhedra Components

 or Stretched Triangular Prism

-stel wrl switch
+off stel wrl switch

-Triangular Triamond Cupola
+Triamond Triangular Cupola

 (3)Octahedra+(3)J1+(10)Tetrahedra